prefapp/firestarter-workflows/firestarter/workflows/build_images/README.md

 # Build images

-Python package for [run-dagger-py](https://github.com/prefapp/run-dagger-py) that allows users to build multiple docker images using dagger based on a configuration file.
+Dagger workflow in a Python package, to be executed locally or from Github actions, with [run-dagger-py](https://github.com/prefapp/run-dagger-py).
+Allows users to build and publish multiple docker images, based on a configuration file.

 ## Configuration file

-The configuration file needed by this package needs the following structure.
+The configuration file needed by this package has the following structure.
 ```
 images:
   example: